 'Tis also the festival of Saint Nicholas of Flüe, Hermit (1417-1487, A.K.A.
 Brother Klaus): Saint-link & Wikipedia-link.

 'Tis also the festival of Blessed Thomas Pilchard, Priest & Martyr (1557-1587, also spelt Pilcher), martyred in the reign of the English queen Elizabeth I, one of the Eighty-five Martyrs of England & Wales: Martyr-link & Wikipedia-link; Martyrs-link LXXXV & Wikipedia-link LXXXV.

 'Tis also the festival of Blessed William Pike, Martyr (died 1591), martyred in the reign of the English queen Elizabeth I, one of the Eighty-five Martyrs of England & Wales: Martyr-link & Wikipedia-link; Martyrs-link LXXXV & Wikipedia-link LXXXV.

 Commentary: Bl.
 William was converted to the Catholic Faith by Bl.
 Thomas Pilchard.

 Scripture of the Day

-The Gospel according to Mark, chapter three, verses one thru six.
+The Gospel according to John, chapter eight, verses thirty-one thru forty-two.

 Commentary: Reflection by Bishop Robert Barron (Word on Fire):